 Firm entry in the NSOE sector.
-We first document that prefectures with high $s_p$ have substantially less subsequent entry of NSOE firms.
-The left panel in Figure 3 plots the number of new firms in a prefecture - those established between 1993 and 1995 - as a share of all new firms.
+Prefectures with high s_p also have substantially lower entry of NSOE firms.
+The left panel in Figure 3 plots the number of new firms in a prefecture as a share of all new firms at the national level.
 Clearly, most of the new NSOE entrants were established in prefectures in which the state sector was less prominent in 1992.
-The right panel in Figure 3 measures employment in new NSOE firms as a fraction of total employment in that prefecture in 1992.
-Again, most of the new NSOE employment originates in the low $s_p$ prefectures in 1992.
+The right panel in Figure 3 measures 1995 employment in new NSOE firms as a fraction of total employment in that prefecture in 1992.
+Again, most of new NSOE employment originates in prefectures that had a low s_p in 1992.